mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-However, as we may expect, running the above program generates an error, since the compiler cannot find any type class instance for `Read[Director]`.
+However, as we may expect, running the above program generates an error since the compiler cannot find any type class instance for `Read[Director]`.
 So, let's define the missing type class instances:

 ```scala
 object Director {